How To Change Your Baby's Early Waking

 Well, you’re in the right place!
 And you are most definitely not alone.

 Having a baby who keeps waking up too early in the morning is a very common sleep struggle for little ones.
 And we know they'll be able to function and thrive so much better off a full night's rest.
 That's why we're offering our top solutions to get that little babe back to sleep for another hour or 2 of precious shut-eye.

 Why It's Common for Babies to Wake Up Early

 The main reason babies wake up much earlier than you'd prefer is that their sleep drive is so low between the hours of 4 - 6 am.
-They just clocked a solid 8+ hours of sleep, the sun is rising, and their melatonin levels are decreasing.
+They just clocked a solid 8+ hours of sleep and the sun is rising.
 This makes for a difficult situation in which to fall back asleep.
 This is especially true if a baby has not mastered the skill of falling asleep independently yet.

 - If your baby is waking at 6:30 am, that is not considered an early morning.

 - 6-7 am is actually a very common and natural timeframe for your baby to wake.

 - If your baby is waking up at all before 4 am, this is considered a night waking.

 So, how can we fix these early mornings that occur between 4 and 6 am?